lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

-After confirming that the folder has been created, log in with the user B's account and check that the group folder just created on the Data & Storage page is displayed without an invitation procedure!
+After confirming that the folder has been created, log in with the user B's account and check that the group folder just created on the Data & Storage page is displayed without an invitation procedure.
 You can see that R (Read Only) is also displayed in the Permission column.

 .. image:: group_folder_listed_in_B.png